 After a year of negotiations, I finally managed to arrange a music presentation session with SONS (Czech Blind United).
-It was held in the headquarters of major Czech agency for the blind and visually handicapped.
+It was held on 28th of June 2017 in the headquarters of major Czech agency for the blind and visually handicapped.
 During the two and a half hour session, I presented some of my most favorite songs within ambient/prog rock and the reactions from the people were breathtaking.

 Here are the songs, presented during the evening.
 Each listener had a limited number of points they could dedicate to a song.
 Congratulations to Agnes Obel, Steven Wilson and Beck.

 |01 – Anathema – Anathema (Live)